Tips on Evacuating from a Hurricane by Car in Houston

 And speaking of dog urine, give some thought to what you are going to do about your pets who also need to relieve themselves.
 I don't have any suggestions on the dogs, other than having them go ahead of time.
 Many dogs can last nine hours.
 Cat litter can help the cats.
 Cat litter can also absorb any human misses.

-Bring stuff for the kids
+Bring stuff to entertain the kids

-Don't forget the computer games, I-PODS and ear plugs for the kids.
+Don't forget the computer games, lipstick chargers and ear plugs for the kids.
 They won't want to listen to your music, and you probably don't want to listen to theirs.
 Bring books for them to read.
 And a deck of cards.
 Whatever.
 But think about how you will keep them occupied.

 Food and drink